-I didn’t really understand how phone cameras work, so I thought I would get on it and find out, this is what I discovered.
+I didn’t really understand how phone cameras work, so I thought I would investigate and answer the question, how do phone cameras work?

 - Camera Lens